To boost collagen, use an anti-wrinkle cream like Kollagen Intensiv.

 Worst Skin Habits

 These are easy ways to boost collagen.
-If you want younger skin, it’s just as important to practice hood habits, and avoid these age accelerating things many people do that make them look older.
+If you want younger skin, it’s just as important to practice good habits, and avoid these age accelerating things many people do that make them look older.
 These include:

 You Don’t Wash Your Face Before Bed